 Solstices and Equinoxes

 In the far northern and southern hemispheres, these solar events – the Spring and Fall Equinoxes and the Summer and Winter Solstices -signal a change in seasons.
 The only difference is that the seasons are reversed between the two hemispheres.
 For example, the Southern Hemisphere welcomes Spring as the North welcomes Fall.
 The marked difference between the hemispheres is especially notable in countries like Argentina and Chile where flowering trees bloom just as we are harvesting grapes in Northern California and leaves are turning brilliant colors in New England.

 However, in Ecuador, the concept of seasons like spring and fall is confusing.
-Generally, winter is the rainy season, summer is the dry season, and everything in between is just normal weather.
+Generally, if it’s raining, people might call it winter, and if it’s dry summer.
+Everything in between is just normal weather.
 The many small mountain ranges and microclimates of the Andes complicate weather patterns.
 Therefore, the rainy season in the Ecuadorian Amazon Basin is not the same as the rainy season for the Ecuadorian Pacific Coast.
 At least, not always.

 Therefore, it is easier to refer to the solstices and equinoxes by the months in which they occur as well as by their proper Andean names.

 The word raymi comes from the Quechua language.
 Loosely translated as “religious festival,” raymi signifies either equinox or solstice and has no direct translation in English.